MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

 * Frame the action: who?, when?, where?
 * Describe the environment: 3 strong impressions, smell, sound, sight, focusing on what matters
 * Give details and specifics: it'll give the situation texture; what's happening, who is doing what, where is everyone relative to everyone else, what can you sense
-* Ask questions, ask for input: don't ask them to make up key details only deatils that fit a theme, ask what they are feeling or experiencing or what they are doing or what they are thinking about
+* Ask questions, ask for input: don't ask them to make up key details, but prompt them for a detail that fits a theme; ask what they are feeling or experiencing or what they are doing or what they are thinking about
 * Portray NPCs and monsters: speak and describe, say how they respond to PCs
 * Answer questions, clarify: be honest and generous with truth and details; if the answer isn't clear to the PCs, tell them how they can find out